 Tetrapod Quantum Dots are an advanced nanoscale material that improves the performance and energy efficiency of very high-resolution computer, TV and smartphone displays.
 Quantum Materials' patent-pending automated production technology produces uniform, narrow bandwidth tetrapod quantum dots with bright emission, less aggregation, purer colors (including high-luminous red) and precise color rendition.

-Quantum Materials has secured Thick Shell “Giant” QD technology from the DOE Los Alamos National Laboratory (LANL).
-Invented by Dr. Jennifer Hollingsworth thick shelling solves the problems that have vexed QD researchers for the last 20 years.
+Quantum Materials Corp will use Thick Shell “Giant” QD technology to solve the problems that have vexed QD researchers for the last 20 years and hindered the introduction of quantum dot products.
 Thick Shell quantum dots are non-blinking, non-photobleaching, suppress Auger recombination, and enhance charge transport, exhibit brightness increases of 10-fold to 100-fold, have extremely wide Stokes shift, no self-reabsorption, and all without any quantum dot surface modification (ligands, etching) required.
-(See section on Thick Shell Technology for more information).

 Combining the performance advantages of tetrapod quantum dots, enhanced by proprietary thick shelling with the cost-efficiency of automated production ultimately allows for lower display manufacturing costs due to their lower cost, superior luminescence and much lower incidence of aggregation.
 Far fewer quantum dots are required to achieve the same level of performance needed, for more cost savings.